Saliency Guided Experience Packing for Replay in Continual Learning

 \textbf{Informativeness of Memory Buffer.} Generalization capability of a model trained on the samples from the memory buffer, $\mathcal{M}_E$ can reveal the informativeness of the buffer.
-Thus, following~\citeauthor{der} (2020), we compare the informativeness of the EPR buffer with the buffers used in DER++ and ER-RING.
+Thus, following Buzzega \textit{et al.}~\cite{der}, we compare the informativeness of the EPR buffer with the buffers used in DER++ and ER-RING.
 For each dataset, we train the corresponding model jointly on all the buffer data from all the tasks.
 This training does not correspond to CL, rather it mimics the multitasks learning.
-For EPR buffer, we train the model with zero-padded memory patches.
-Figure~\ref{fig:result_figs}(e) shows the average (multitask) accuracy on the test set.
+For EPR buffer, we train the model with zero-padded memory patches.~Figure~\ref{fig:result_figs}(e) shows the average (multitask) accuracy on the test set.
 For all the datasets, models trained on EPR buffer achieve the highest accuracy (better generalization).
-Thus, the proposed experience packing method enables us to capture a richer summary of underlying data distribution (without any memory increase) compared to the other buffers.
-This reduces overfitting to the memory buffer, which in turn improves accuracy and reduces forgetting (Table~\ref{table1}, Table~\ref{tableA1} in Appendix~\ref{App_result}).
+Thus, our proposed experience packing method captures richer summaries of underlying data distribution (without any memory increase) compared to the other buffers.
+This reduces overfitting to the memory buffer, which in turn improves accuracy and reduces forgetting (Table~\ref{table1}, Appendix Table~\ref{tableA1}).

 \textbf{Impact of Saliency Methods on EPR.} To assess the sensitivity of EPR to the choice of saliency algorithms, we also used Grad-CAM++~\cite{grad_cam_pp}, Smooth-Grad~\cite{smoothgrad} and Full-Grad~\cite{fullgrad} as saliency method in EPR.
 Results are compared in Table~\ref{table3}, where we observe only a marginal variations ($\sim 1\%$) in performance.
 Corresponding saliency maps (Figure~\ref{fig:diff_sal}) show similar patches are being selected in EPR by these methods.
 These findings indicate our method can work with a wide variety of saliency methods.

 \textbf{Training Time Analysis.} Finally, following SOTA works, in Figure~\ref{fig:result_figs}(f) we provide training time analysis of the algorithms where algorithm-specific compute overheads are captured in terms of extra time spent.